-Creamy, smooth, and big on flavor this Alfredo Sauce without Cream is easy to make with 6 simple ingredients, and fifteen minutes from start to finish.
-Did I mention it’s vegan and dairy-free?
-It’s so much healthier than your average alfredo sauce!
+Creamy, smooth, and big on flavor, this Vegan Alfredo Sauce with Cashews is easy to make with 6 simple ingredients and fifteen minutes from start to finish.

-This Alfredo sauce without cream sauce has been a labor of love.
-It took quite a few trial and error dinners before I was able to tweak this recipe enough to win over my family, even those who still eat dairy on occasion.
-I also wanted to provide a budget-friendly way to prepare the cashews for this recipe too.
+This vegan alfredo sauce has been a labor of love.
+It took quite a few trial-and-error dinners before I could tweak this recipe enough to win over my family.

-Making alfredo sauce doesn’t have to be difficult or back on the fat and calories!
-You can have a creamy alfredo sauce that’s dairy-free yet still has an indulgent traditional alfredo sauce finish.
+Making vegan alfredo sauce doesn’t have to be difficult or high in fat and calories!
+You can have a creamy alfredo sauce that’s dairy-free yet still has an indulgent traditional finish.

-Whipping up dairy-free sauces has truly changed our meals for my family.
-If you love this Alfredo Sauce without Cream as much as we do, you’re going to love our Buffalo Sauce, Nacho Cheese Sauce, and the Buttermilk recipe.
+Whipping up dairy-free sauces has revolutionized the meals I prepare for my family.
+If you love this recipe as much as we do, you’re also going to love our Buffalo Sauce, Nacho Cheese Sauce, and Buttermilk recipe.

 Jump to: